 Learn more about the latest yard and gardening news at the University of Minnesota.

 Plant and leaf litter provide nutrients for algae and in excess they can cause toxic algae blooms.
 Algae blooms remove oxygen from the water and make it difficult for other plants and fish to thrive.
 Learn how to manage your lawn clippings here.

 Chloride contained in just one teaspoon of road salt can permanently contaminate five gallons water.
-Chloride in aquatic environments can kill birds and plants.
+Chloride in aquatic environments can kill birds, fish, and plants.
 Learn how a little bit of salt can go a long way.

 A Community Clean-Up for Water Quality is a perfect way to get your neighbors and community involved in water quality issues in your neighborhood.
 It's also a great way you can ensure the continued safety, reliability, and beauty of water in your community.

 In addition, ask a Master Water Steward for advice on how to improve stormwater runoff in your yard or apply today to become a Master Water Steward yourself and gain expertise in these areas.